AbdurhmanAhmedd/SoftwareConfigration/README.md

 # SoftwareConfigration
-Software Configuration Repository for testing and assignments
+Software Configuration Repository
+- This repo is for testing/assignments